wrtnio/connectors/docs/ERD.md

 An entity for when this system is linked to an external service and their users are accepted as customers of this service.

-For reference, customers who access from an external service must have this record, and the external service user is identified through the two attributes `application` and `uid`.
-If a customer who accessed from an external service completes [real-name authentication](#citizens) from this service, the external service user starts with the real-name authentication completed whenever he or she re-accesses this service and issues a new [customer](#customers) authentication token.
-This is also the case for [membership](#members) registration.

 And `password` is a password issued to the user by the external service system (so-called user permanent authentication token), and is never an actual user password.
 However, it is used to determine whether a customer who entered the